-Donald Trump’s Tweet About Michael Cohen’s Secret Recording Is The Most Donald Trump Thing You’ll Ever Read
+Donald Trump’s Tweet About “Your Favorite President” After Michael Cohen’s Leaked Recording Is So Cringeworthy

 Earlier in the week, it was revealed that Donald Trump's former lawyer, Michael Cohen, had reportedly secretly recorded the president discussing payments apparently to former Playboy model Karen McDougal — who claims they had an affair in 2006, which Trump denies — to everyone's surprise.
 Of course, President Trump felt the need to respond to the revelation, but his remarks are super cringeworthy and probably the most Donald Trump-like things you'll ever lay eyes on.
 Just wait until you read Donald Trump's tweet about Michael Cohen's secret recording — you're so gonna agree with me.